About CrunchBang Linux

 Ease of use

-CrunchBang comes with the ability to play most popular media formats, including
+CrunchBang came with the ability to play most popular media formats, including

 but not limited to MP3, DVD playback and Adobe Flash.
-CrunchBang also comes with
+CrunchBang also came with

 many popular applications installed by default, including but not limited to